-20. The Commissioner's guidance regarding section 40 suggests that when considering what information third parties should expect to have disclosed about them, a distinction should be drawn as to whether the information relates to the third party's public or private life.2 Although the guidance acknowledges that there are no hard and fast rules it states that:
+20. The Commissioner's guidance regarding section 40 suggests that when considering what information third parties should expect to have disclosed about them, a distinction should be drawn as to whether the

 "Information which is about the home or family life of an individual, his or her personal finances, or consists of personal references, is likely to deserve protection.
 By contrast, information which is about someone acting in an official or work capacity should normally be provided on request unless there is some risk to the individual concerned."